-Ground survey points were collected using real time kinematic and post-processed kinematic (PPK) survey techniques.
-A Trimble R7 base unit was positioned at a nearby monument to broadcast a kinematic correction to a roving Trimble R8 GNSS and Trimble R10 receiver.
-All GSP measurements were made during periods with a Position Dilution of Precision (PDOP) of \leq 3.0 with at least six satellites in view of the stationary and roving receivers.
+Ground survey points were collected using real time kinematic (RTK) and fast-static (FS) survey techniques.
+A Trimble R7 base unit was positioned at a nearby monument to broadcast a kinematic correction to a roving Trimble R8 GNSS receiver.
+All GSP measurements were made during periods with a Position Dilution of Precision (PDOP) of ≤ 3.0 with at least six satellites in view of the stationary and roving receivers.
 When collecting RTK and PPK data, the rover records data while stationary for five seconds, then calculates the pseudorange position using at least three one-second epochs.
+FS surveys record observations for up to fifteen minutes on each GSP in order to support longer baselines for post-processing.
 Relative errors for any GSP position must be less than 1.5 cm horizontal and 2.0 cm vertical in order to be accepted.
 See Table 6 for Trimble unit specifications.